nickyui99/mlops_takehome_nicholas/README.md

 **Kubernetes not available:**
 - Enable Kubernetes in Docker Desktop settings (see Deployment section)
 - Verify with: `kubectl version --client`

+**GitHub Actions workflows failing with kubectl errors:**
+- **Expected**: Workflows are intentionally simulation-only
+- **deploy-dev.yml** and **promote-prod.yml** use echo commands to show what would run
+- In production: Replace simulations with real kubectl commands and configure cluster credentials
+- See workflow files for "Would run:" simulation patterns

 ## 📄 License